CalelCosta/WalletPay/README.md

 The project was developed in 3 days, and while it was possible to deliver a functional and robust solution, some improvements could be implemented with more time:
 1. Increase unit test coverage:
 - Add more test scenarios to cover edge cases and ensure greater reliability.
-2. Add JWT user verification:
+2. Add JWT user verification and adjust route access:
 - Implement more robust JWT token validation to ensure only authenticated users can access specific resources.
 3. Enhance observability with Grafana or Spring Actuator:
 - Integrate monitoring tools like Grafana or Spring Actuator to improve system visibility and facilitate issue identification.
 4. Add more error handling for specific cases:
 - Implement more detailed error handling for scenarios such as database connection failures, timeouts in external calls, etc.
+5. Adjust

 ## 🧪 How to Test
 Here are example payloads to test the API endpoints: